What is a TiA and Stroke?

 What is some symptoms of a tia?

-Which artery is blocked in a TACS?
-Symptoms?
+Which artery is blocked in a total anterior circulation stroke (TACS)?

 Which artery is blocked in a PACS?
 Symptoms?